“You heard the bird-thing!” Lucille shouted into her microphone at the ten thousand pilots of her Galaxy Zephyr. “Transfer power to our heart!”

 The Enemy Hurricane howled silently across the vacuum of space.
 It signaled with its eyes: “What did you do!”

 The Galaxy Zephyr’s Hurricane Armor translated Lucille’s shouts into eye-signals for their enemy to see: “I introduced you to pain!
 Until now, you just remembered pain secondhand!”
 The heart’s trail curved in a circle as wide as the Galaxy Zephyr was tall.
 Lucille caught the pulsing heart on its return and matched it with the trail’s beginning to make a loop.
 The loop became a perfect disk, sky-blue on one side and yellow on the other.
 The colors switched sides so quickly the disk appeared green.
 “This is my wheel of fortune,” she shouted, “and it will teach you every aspect of despair!”

 Inside the Wheel, Nakayama floated through haze.
 Her compound emerald eyes could distinguish between the yellow and sky-blue sides of the Wheel, spinning so quickly they blended into green.

-Her mind was still linked to the Galaxy Zephyr’s Hurricane Armor, so she addressed it at the speed of thought.
+She addressed the Galaxy Zephyr’s Hurricane armor at the speed of thought.
 “You absorbed Earth’s sun and moon.
 Rebuild them.”
 The sun and moon materialized beside her.
 She willed them to accompany the water world, on which humans would be born from worms.
 “Do you know how Zephyr engines work?”